 NOTE: This is an older recipe, of which I cannot retrace when I originally posted it before the hack of my old domain name.
 Unfortunately this also means I can’t retrace where I originally found the inspiration for the recipe.

 I’ve been overdoing it on the tofu so I decided for my final few days of Veganuary to switch to some veggie focused dishes.

-I found this cauliflower tika on Pinterest.
+I found this cauliflower tikka on Pinterest.
 It’s incredibly good and simple to prepare.
 I’ve adjusted it a little bit from the original recipe to allow for freezing.

-What do I eat with vegan cauliflower tika massala?
+What do I eat with vegan cauliflower tikka massala?